quead/angular-youtube-player/README.md

  - Show/hide video player
  - Repeat video
  - Grid/list mode for trending videos
-- **Settings (It will work when you can save the settings because now isn't relevant, (you can set default from "assets/settings.json")**
+- **Settings (you can set default from "assets/settings.json", soon will be directly from settings)**
 - *Change country for trending feed (currently only three countries, US, UK and RO)*
 - *Max results show in search (0 to 50)*
 - *YOUR_API Key*